textpattern/textpattern.github.io/tags/link_category.md

 category: tags
 published: true
 title: "Link category"
-description: The link-category tag is a single tag which returns the link category as text.
+description: The link_category tag is a single tag which returns the link category as text.
 tags:
   - Link tags
 ---